 Under favourable conditions, the tree may reach heights of up to 25 m (80 ft), though is more commonly 10 to 15 m (30 to 50 ft) tall with a straight, stout trunk supporting a densely branched rounded crown.
 The bark is pale grey and smooth.

-The flowers are small and insignificant, cream-coloured, either bi-sexual or male and are held in branched clusters that hang from the ends of the branches, though are partly obscured by the leaves.
+The flowers are small and insignificant, cream-coloured, either bi-sexual or male and are held in branched clusters that arise at the ends of the branches, though are partly obscured by the leaves.
 They come into bloom at the start of the rainy season in seasonally dry areas but bloom on and off throughout the year in areas where the dry season is short or where humid conditions prevail.

 There are two named varieties in cultivation, 'Butter' with a soft, bright yellow aril and 'Cheese' with a somewhat firmer, cream-coloured aril.
 All parts of the fruit are poisonous, yet the arils are eaten in some countries, particularly in Jamaica where it has been adopted as the national fruit.

 After removing and discarding the seed, the arils are carefully cleaned, leaving only the soft yellow or cream-coloured flesh which is then simmered, usually in lightly salted water.
 At the end of the simmering process, the water is drained off and discarded as a precaution.
 The drained and softened arils are then sautéed, usually with black pepper, herbs and spices.
 In Jamaica, flakes of salt-preserved cod fish are added to make that country's most esteemed dish, 'Ackee and Saltfish.'
 When cooked they have a soft, buttery avocado-like texture and an agreeable, slightly nutty flavour.

 Trees in South Florida yield from fifty to two hundred fruit per season, depending on the growing conditions.